JirkaDellOro/FUDGE/Design/Logs/README.md

-This folder contains the logs of core developer meetings.
+This folder contains the logs of the core-developer meetings.

 This readme-file describes in a few words the contents of each log and the major issues discussed